 Data carriers (books, CD, DVD, software)

 Electronic commerce will be developing rapidly in the nearest future.
 Forrester Research predicts for the online market a 7% annual growth for the next 5 years.
-By 2014 the annual sales turnover, according to their estimations, will amount 44 billion euro.
-A forecast like this makes seriously consider the benefits for those businesses that are already selling their goods online or intend to start doing it in the nearest future.
-A start-up project in this sphere requires high quality software.
+By 2014 the annual sales turnover, according to their estimations, will amount to 44 billion euros.
+A forecast like this makes seriously considers the benefits for those businesses that are already selling their goods online or intend to start doing it in the nearest future.
+A start-up project in this sphere requires high-quality software.
 A software solution must take into account the peculiarities of your business and allow you to focus on your main tasks and objectives.

 P.S.
 The article contains a random picture on request “eCommerce.”
 If you are the rightful owner of the image and do not want it to be here, please, let me know.